davemt/vimfiles/README.md

 ------------

-The 'Command-T' module requires ruby, and also has a compilation step that may require the ruby development package (e.g. apt-get install ruby-dev).
+The 'Command-T' module requires ruby, and also has a compilation step that may require the ruby development package (e.g. `apt-get install ruby-dev`, or on OSX you can install Xcode Developer tools with `xcode-select --install`).

 If you are running on Mac OSX, you'll want to use MacVim rather than the pre- installed version.
 It comes compiled with many useful/required options.